aeternity/ae_mdw/README.md

 ]
 ```

-The `top` parameter at this endpoint, when present, can show the most up to date balance as a result of contract call, but can't show a account balance of freshly created AEX9 contract.
+The `top` parameter at this endpoint, when present, can show the most up to date balance as a result of contract call, but can't show an account balance of freshly created AEX9 contract.

 The awareness that the contract is created by some account comes from syncing, which is inherently one generation behind the top of the chain.